stefanocampanella/MHPC-project/_sources/backmatter/final.md

 In many research fields, articles, reviews, and conference proceedings account only for a part of the writing duty of researchers, the other being computer programs.
 Nonetheless, this is something for which they are not always given the proper credit.
 Furthermore, code is not always published, and its quality is not always at best.
 However, if programming is theory-building {cite}`naur1985programming`, then we need to consider code as literature and write correct, clear, reusable and extensively documented code to make real scientific progress and not waste our collective efforts.

 The issue is not just the consideration we have for programming as an intellectual activity.
 If one wants to apply the scientific method to numerical experiments, he has to attain the same standards used for laboratory experiments: in other words, they must be reproducible.
 Hence, the reason of the importance of code and documentation in scientific computing is that they are part of the reproducibility effort.

+## Math is the Ultimate Programming

+I would go as far as saying that a playful interest in fundamental questions, beyond practical applications, is a good professional investment as a programmer too.

+During the last Christmas holidays, I was chatting with my father about medium wave and longwave antennas.
+Since physical evidence is better than words, he suddenly went away and reappeared from the closet with a radio in his hand.
+It was a Grundig from the mid 80's.
+Once opened the back of the radio, the ferrite rod antenna and the long and medium wave windings were clearly visible.

+I was mesmerized and stared intensely at the inner of the radio.
+The whole circuitry contained less than ten bipolar junction transistors, for both amplitude and frequency modulation.
+I pointed with my finger at some components I wasn't able to recognize, and asked him what they were and why they were there, as I used to do as a kid.
+The strangest thing to me were the small radio frequency inductors.
+A long time before, when he was trying to better tune the circuitry, he marked the original positions of the tuning screws with a permanent marker.
+A whole piece of the circuit board was covered with wax, to avoid changing the position and orientation of some components, changing the inductance of the circuits and losing the right tuning.

+That world is gone.
+We now live in a world of integrated circuits.
+In our world, physical devices are assembled using tools similar to the ones found in software: abstractions.
+Black-boxes are combined, or replaced with equivalent ones.
+Most of the time, it is simply cheaper to use programmable electronics.
+At any rate, we always use computer aided design of electronics.

+This transformation is concerned with physical objects only to a lesser degree.
+The biggest shift was cultural.
+The competence and understanding of a generation of engineers has become obsolete.
+The knowledge and mental models they used were outdated.
+It has not happened during a century, but in few decades.
+It is highly unlikely that it will not happen again.
+Instead, if we extrapolate the trend, it is conceivable that the timescale of transformations will become shorter and shorter, due to technological acceleration.

+In short, there are excellent chances that the knowledge about a particular technology that one acquires today will be worthless within the time span of his professional career[^frontend].
+It is probable that our high-level code will look like to future programmers like assembly looks like to us.
+The GPT-3 model offers a hint of how this might happen.

+[^frontend]: Frontend developers experience this inconvenience on a daily basis.
+However, I am not talking about javascript frameworks.

+Are we doomed to learn useless stuff?
+I think that the answer is no. Nonetheless, I think that learning a particular technology, which does not teach us something more general, is a waste of time.
+Details of implementation will come and go[^details], general questions will stay: the deeper the longer.
+Bartosz Milewski writes the following ending to a blog post {cite}`milewski2020math` with the title "Math is your insurance policy".

+> I’m often asked by programmers: How is learning category theory going to help me in my everyday programming?
+The implication being that it’s not worth learning math if it can’t be immediately applied to your current job.
+This makes sense if you are trying to locally optimize your life.
+You are close to the local minimum of your utility function and you want to get even closer to it.
+But the utility function is not constant–it evolves in time.
+Local minima disappear.
+Category theory is the insurance policy against the drying out of your current watering hole.

+[^details]: As well as languages, libraries, compilers, and beloved compiler flags.

 ```{bibliography}
 :filter: docname in docnames